-- If you are waiting on a visa approval, you may wish to consider continuing or commencing your studies online.
-Australian education providers offer a range of online learning and study load options – please refer to your education institution for further details.
+- If you are waiting for a visa approval, you may wish to consider continuing or commencing your studies online.
+Australian education providers offer a range of online learning and study load options – please contact your education institution for further details.

-- If you have already commenced studying online and do not have a student visa, we encourage you to apply for a student visa now, so that when travel restrictions are eased you can travel to Australia to continue your studies here.
+- If you have already commenced studying online or in transnational education programs and do not have a student visa, we encourage you to apply for a student visa now.

-- Please remember that if you do already hold a student visa, online study done outside of Australia due to COVID-19 can count towards the Australian study requirement for a post-study work visa.
+- If you already hold a student visa, online study or transnational education undertaken outside of Australia due to COVID-19 can count towards the Australian study requirement for a post-study work visa.

-- The Australian Government has also announced a further, temporary relaxation of work restrictions for international students.
-This means there is currently no restriction on the number of hours that students can work while studying in Australia.
-It also means that students who have already arrived in Australia can start working even before the start of their course.
-The temporary removal of restrictions on working hours does not change the requirement that international students must still meet satisfactory course progress requirements, and balance work and study commitments.
+- The temporary removal of restrictions on working hours does not change the requirement that international students must still meet satisfactory course progress requirements, and balance work and study commitments.

-- Students already in Australia, who held a student visa on or after 1 February 2020 and could not complete their course within the original visa time period because of the impacts of COVID-19, will have their student visa application waived when applying for a new student visa.
+- Your visa application fee will be waived to allow you to submit a further student visa application, if you held a student visa on or after 1 February 2020 and could not complete your course within the original visa time period because of the impacts of COVID-19.

-- If you are already located in Australia, health and well being support continues to remain available through education providers, government and community services.
+- If you are already located in Australia, health and well-being support remains available through education providers, government and community services.

 - International students currently outside Australia should check their visa status via the Visa Entitlement Verification Online (VEVO) website prior to making arrangements to travel to Australia.